-Automatic irrigation systems are irrigation systems that are controlled by a computerized controller.
+Autoirrigation refers to automatic irrigation systems, which are irrigation systems that are controlled by a computerized controller.
 Autoirrigation overall can greatly increase crop yield.
 Within NTT, the autoirrigation feature will irrigate the field when certain user-supplied criteria for water stress and frequency are met, and will limit water application to the user supplied maximum application amount.
 User inputs required for auto irrigation include:

 Irrigate a Maximum of every (0-365) days: This field is asking for the maximum frequency (in days) that irrigation can take place.
 If the frequency is set to 1, then irrigation can occur every day.
 If frequency is set to 7 then irrigation can occur, at most, once a week.
 The value can be any whole number greater than or equal to zero and less than or equal to 365.

-Plant Water Stress Factor: The water stress factor indicates the water stress level of the crop.
+Percent Allowable Plant Water Stress Factor: The water stress factor indicates the water stress level of the crop.
 This is the value that is used to trigger the start of auto irrigation.
-For example, if water stress is set to 0.8 then NTT will trigger an irrigation event when the crop is 80% water-stressed, as long as conditions for maximum frequency are also met.
-The plant water stress factor can be any value greater than 0 and less than or equal to 1.
-The closer the value is to 1, the less water stress is allowed before the automatic irrigation is turned on.
+For example, if water stress is set to .80 then NTT will trigger an irrigation event when the crop is 80% water-stressed, as long as conditions for maximum frequency are also met.
+The plant water stress factor can be any value equal or greater than .10 and less than or equal to .95.
+The closer the value is to .95, the less water stress is allowed before the automatic irrigation is turned on.

 Autofertigation is the application of fertilizers, soil amendments, or other water-soluble products through an autoirrigation system.
 Autofertigation is an automatic fertilization process in which fertilizer is dissolved and distributed through the irrigation system.
-This makes autofertigation very similar to autoirrigation with the only additional user input required being nitrogen concentration.
+This makes autofertigation very similar to autoirrigation with the only additional user input required being Annual Application Rate For Autofertigation.

 Note: Nutrients applied through autofertigation are in addition to the nutrients from commercial and manure fertilizers that are applied to the crop (as part of the fertilizer operations).
 If you spray-irrigate manure on your field periodically it is best to represent this as a manure application and not through the autofertigation feature.